Take part in our new Family Business Survey and have your say! Click here

-Whilst most people only begin to save for retirement after they have started working, starting to build a pension pot at birth dramatically increases the eventual size of the potential pension fund and, therefore, the potential income in retirement.
+Whilst most people only begin to save for retirement once they have started working, starting to build a pension pot at birth, or soon thereafter, dramatically increases the size of the potential pension fund, and therefore, the potential income in retirement.

-Firstly, you can put a maximum of £2,880 into a personal pension for a child each tax year.
-The Government will add £720 in tax relief, boosting the value to £3,600.
+You are able to contribute a maximum of £2,880 into a personal pension for a child each tax year, which will be boosted by a further £720 in tax relief, raising the amount invested to £3,600.
 The investments then grow free from income and capital gains taxes.

-Assuming investment growth of 6% per annum (after charges), you would need to make this contribution for just the first 18 years of the child's life to generate a £1.8m pension pot.
+Assuming investment growth of 6% per annum (after charges), you would need to make this contribution for just the first 18 years of the child's life to generate a £1.8m pension pot at age 65.
 Your actual outlay over that period would total £51,840, with £12,960 added in tax relief.
+(Source: Aviva)

 After taking inflation into account (at an assumed 2.5% per annum), a £1.8m pension pot would be worth about £356,000 in today's terms – enough to buy an index-linked annuity of about £15,500 a year.
 (Source: Aviva)

-What is the impact of delay?
-If, instead of starting the pension at birth, your child starts contributing once he or she starts work, saving the same £3,600 every year from the ages of 25 to 65, they will end up with a pension pot worth only £590,600 before taking inflation into account, rather than £1.8m.
-This is despite them saving for 40 years instead of 18.
+So, what would be the impact of a delay?
+If, instead of starting the pension at birth, your child starts contributing once he or she starts work, saving the same £3,600 every year from the age of 25 to 65, using the same assumptions as above, they would end up with a pension pot worth only £590,600 before taking inflation into account, rather than £1.8m, despite them saving for 40 years as opposed to 18.

-This demonstrates that those early contributions can pretty much relieve your children of the sort of retirement worries that are a concern to many people today.
-Pensions do not have to be of exclusive interest to those later in life; you can have one from birth - if you are fortunate enough to have parents or grandparents who set one up.
+Those early contributions could pretty much relieve your children of the sort of retirement worries that are a concern to many people today.
+Pensions do not have to be of exclusive interest to those later in life; you can have one from birth if you are fortunate enough to have parents or grandparents who set one up.

-Until relatively recently, many employees could count on generous, virtually risk-free, final-salary pensions, as well as free university education and the likelihood of benefiting from the house price boom.
-Today's children are more likely to have debts from the cost of further education and less generous defined-contribution workplace pensions to fund their retirement.
+Until relatively recently, many employees could often count on generous final salary pensions, as well as grant supported university education.
+Today's children are increasingly more likely to carry the burden of further education debts and access to far less beneficial defined contribution workplace pensions to fund their retirement.

-As people are generally living longer and as a consequence, will be retired for much longer, an adequate income becomes even more important.
-In future it may be harder to top up pension arrangements from personal resources, as a result of repaying student loans and struggling to get a foothold in today's much more expensive property market.
-Would a pension started at birth by far-sighted relatives help to redress the balance?
+As people are generally living longer, an adequate retirement income becomes even more important.
+As a result of repaying student loans and struggling to get a foothold in today's much more expensive property ladder, it may be far more difficult to make pension contributions in future, so would a pension started at birth by far-sighted relatives help to redress the balance?

 If you like this article and would like our FREE updates sent straight to your inbox then subscribe to our monthly newsletterSubscribe